-Continued instruction in the fundamental skills of tennis.
-Emphasis will be placed on singles and doubles strategy including the essence of net play at the intermediate level.
+Continued instruction on the skills of tennis at the advanced level .
+Emphasis will be placed on singles and doubles strategy including net play.
 Forehand, backhand, and serve will be emphasized as offensive and defensive weapons.
-Competition will be included and tournaments will be held
+Competition will be included and tournaments will be held.